 Dedicating time to explore your thoughts and feelings with the help of a professional can be rewarding and helpful.
 The process of finding someone who is a good match for you, however, may be daunting.
 Just as you may not connect with everyone you meet at work, or at a party, the same can be true when meeting with a therapist.
 Given the nature of a therapeutic relationship, it makes sense to devote energy to this process so that you can feel confident and comfortable as you embark on your work together.
 And, as you guessed, Go Ask Alice! does indeed have some questions you can review.

-Once you've picked out a potential therapist, it may help to call or visit their office in person.
-Consider asking some questions including:
+Once you've picked out a potential therapist, it may help to call or make a visit to their office.
+Consider asking some questions, including:

 - What type of therapy do they practice?
 What can you expect from a typical session?